eduard93/docx/article_en.md

 +    <w:rsid w:val="000A7B7B"/>
 +    <w:rsid w:val="001B0DE6"/>
 ```
-Settings lists links to footnotes, endnotes which adds them to the document.
+Settings lists links to footnotes abd endnotes which presumably adds them to the document.
 Note that footer does not appear here.

 #### word/styles.xml